2023–24 Arizona Wildcats men's basketball team: Walk-ons

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Arizona 2024 Basketball Commitments".
+Rivals.
+Retrieved March 20, 2024.; "2024 Arizona Wildcats Recruiting Class".
+ESPN.
+Retrieved March 20, 2024.; "2024 Team Ranking".
+Rivals.
+Retrieved March 20, 2024.; "2024 Arizona 24/7 Sports Commits".
+247Sports.
+Retrieved March 20, 2024.;

 Red and Blue game

 The annual Red-Blue game took place at McKale Center on Friday September 29 at 7:30 p.m.
-Before the game started, the team participated in the three-point shooting contest in which Filip Borovicanin defeated Caleb Love in the finals with a score of 18.
+Before the game started, the team participated in the three-point shooting contest in which Filip Borovićanin defeated Caleb Love in the finals with a score of 18.
 After the competition of the three-point contest, Jaden Bradley, Keshad Johnson, Pelle Larsson & KJ Lewis competed in a dunk contest.
 Lewis defeated Johnson in the finals with a score of 39 out of a possible 40 points.
 Arizona women's basketball coach Adia Barnes, former Arizona Wildcat and NBA players Channing Frye, Richard Jefferson & Andre Iguodala were the judges.

 The team was then split into two teams: Red and Blue, with the Blue team defeating the Red team 60−48.
 Oumar Ballo leading the blue team in scoring with 18 points.
 Keshad Johnson was the leading scorer for the red team with 13 points.